-The RCC cofferdam is well advanced, as can be seen on the photographs.
-As decided by the contractor, this structure is being constructed in three separate sections, which will then be joined together into one continuous structure.
-Photographs 7 and 8 show the upper levels are being formed in layers with wooden formworks.
+The RCC cofferdam was well advanced at the time of the site visit as can be seen in the photographs.
+As decided by the contractor, this structure was constructed in three separate sections, which have been joined together into one continuous structure.
+Photographs 7 and 8 show the upper levels being formed in layers with wooden formworks.